- AwesomeHive Team

 The output file generated by the command above will be used by Apollo Router.

 Note: Apollo Router doesn’t support subscriptions.
-Even though the output file contains a definition of one provided by planets-service and that subscription is discoverable in a GraphQL client, it cannot be executed.
+Even though the output file contains a definition of one provided by planets-service

 Router configuration

-The second file we need to start Apollo Router is the router.yaml:
+The second file we need to start Apollo Router is the router.yaml

 Listing 2.
-The router.yamlfile
+The router.yaml

 supergraph: